 Economic sustainability-themed educational resources:

-- Australian Earth Laws Alliance – Earth Economics 2023 and 2022 webinar series featuring topics such as relational economics, degrowth, and ecological economics
+- Australian Earth Laws Alliance – Earth Economics 2023 and 2022 webinar series featuring topics such as relational economics and ecological economics

-- Principles for Responsible Management Education (PRME): Blueprint for SDG integration into curriculum, research and partnerships – a guide to embedding sustainability in business education
+- Principles for Responsible Management Education (PRME): Blueprint for SDG integration into curricula, research and partnerships

 Care, collaboration and creativity-themed educational resources: